-Practical Clinic Work: work completed by students in the clinic is supervised, reviewed, and corrected but not scored as it is considered work in progress.
+Practical Clinic Work: work completed by students in the clinic is supervised, reviewed, and connected but not scored as it is considered work in progress.
 All students are encouraged towards continuous improvement of clinic services.

 Determination of Progress Status: Students meeting the minimum requirements for attendance and academics at the evaluation point are considered to be making satisfactory progress until the next scheduled evaluation.
 The completed evaluation will be reviewed with the student and a hard-copy given upon request.
-Students deemed not maintaining Satisfactory Academic Progress may have their Title IV funding interrupted, unless the student is on warning or has prevailed upon appeal resulting in a status of probation
+Students deemed not maintaining Satisfactory Academic Progress may have their Title IV funding and/or veterans benefits interrupted, unless the student is on warning or has prevailed upon appeal resulting in a status of probation.

 Warning: students who, at the time of evaluation, fail to meet the minimum requirements for attendance and academic progress are placed on warning and are considered to be making satisfactory progress during the warning period.
 The student will be advised in writing on the actions required to attain satisfactory academic progress by the next evaluation.
-If at the end of the warning period the student has still not met both the attendance and academic requirements, he/she may be placed on probation, and if applicable, deemed ineligible to receive Title IV funds.
+If at the end of the warning period the student has still not met both the attendance and academic requirements, he/she may be placed on probation, and if applicable, deemed ineligible to receive Title IV funds and/or veterans benefits.

 Probation: students that are not achieving satisfactory progress at the end of the warning period can appeal the negative status determination.
 Only students who prevail upon appeal will be placed on probation and they will be considered to be making satisfactory progress while on probation.
 Additionally, only students who have the ability to meet the satisfactory academic progress policy standards by the end of the evaluation period may be placed on probation.
 Students placed on an academic plan must be able to meet the requirements within the plan by the end of the next evaluation period.
-Students who are progress.
-If at the end of the probationary period, the student has still not met both the attendance and academic requirements they will be determined as NOT making satisfactory academic progress and, if applicable, deemed ineligible to receive Title IV funds.
+Students who are progressing according to their specific academic plan will be considered making Satisfactory Academic Progress.
+If at the end of the probationary period, the student has still not met both the attendance and academic requirements they will be determined as NOT making satisfactory academic progress and, if applicable, deemed ineligible to receive Title IV funds and/or veterans benefits.

-Re-establishment of Satisfactory Academic Progress: Students may re-establish satisfactory academic progress and Title IV aid, as applicable, by meeting minimum attendance and academic requirements by the end of the probationary period.
+Re-establishment of Satisfactory Academic Progress: Students may re-establish satisfactory academic progress and Title IV aid, and/or veterans benefits as applicable, by meeting minimum attendance and academic requirements by the end of the probationary period.
 In other words, students would be able to re-establish SAP by attending school every day, making up any missed time allowed, and by achieving higher scores on their exams.

 Interruptions, Leave of Absences, Course Incompletes, and Withdrawals: If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as when they left.
-The leave of absence will extend the student's contracted graduation date and maximum time frame by the same number of days taken in the leave and will not be included in the student's cumulative attendance percentage.
+The leave of absence will extend the student's contracted graduation date and maximum time frame for the same number of days taken in the leave and will not be included in the student's cumulative attendance percentage.
 Students who withdraw from school prior to the completion of the course and wish to re-enroll will return in the same satisfactory academic progress status as at the time of withdrawal.
-Please note: the Massachusetts Board of Cosmetology and Barbering determines the number of hours a re-enrolling student receives from a previous enrollment.